hdhami/grunt-auto-version/README.md

 # Contact Us

-Get in touch with us with your suggestions, thoughts and queries at: engineering@naukri.com
+Get in touch with us with me suggestions, thoughts and queries at: hsd.1989@gmail.com

 # License